pmean/build-website/text/99/linear.md

 investigation would identify that this distribution is rectangular: it has a sharp lower and upper bound that differs from a bell shaped curve.
-The design of this study produces these limits because the age at which the mother stops breast feeding can\'t be shorter than 0 weeks and it can\'t be longer than the duration of the study (roughly 6 months).
+The design of this study produces these limits because the age at which the mother stops breast feeding can't be shorter than 0 weeks and it can't be longer than the duration of the study (roughly 6 months).
 In practice, this type of non-normality is not a serious problem.

 **Summary**